szcompressor/sz/README.md

 Please refer to [this repository](https://github.com/szcompressor/cuSZ) for our GPU/CUDA version of SZ (called cuSZ).
 Please create an issue ticket there if you have any questions or issues regarding cuSZ.

+## Performance Portable Version

+Please refer to [this repository](https://github.com/szcompressor/kokkosSZ) for our performance portable version of SZ (called kSZ) using [Kokkos](https://github.com/kokkos/kokkos) programming model.
+Please create an issue ticket there if you have any questions or issues regarding kSZ.

 ## Version history

 version		New features